evdelph/MongoDB/README.md

 --collection=cgrpMigraine --query='{"body":{"$regex":".*imovig*.","$options":""},"score":{"$gt":-1}}' /
 --fields created_at,ups,upvote_ratio,downs,body --type csv --out timestamps.csv
 ```
 The files post.csv and replies.csv are provided in the repo.
-These files were used in the data visualization step.
+I provided another file called `exploded_timestamps.csv`.
+I used [pyspark](https://spark.apache.org/docs/latest/api/python/index.html) create a dataframe of words from the post.
+It is recommended to use a VM for this step.

 ## Data Analysis and Visualization
-The [RedditVisualization.ipynb](https://github.com/evdelph/MongoDB/blob/main/RedditVisualization.ipynb) notebook contains step by step instructions how to analyze exported Reddit data.
+The [RedditNLP.ipynb](https://github.com/evdelph/MongoDB/blob/main/Visualizations/RedditNLP.ipynb) notebook contains step by step instructions how to analyze exported Reddit data.
 In this example, I looked at frequent unigrams and bigrams over the three cgrp autoinjector medications: Aimovig, Ajovy, and Emgality.
+I also conducted LDA topic clustering.

+The [RedditTimestamps.ipynb](https://github.com/evdelph/MongoDB/blob/main/Visualizations/RedditTimestamps.ipynb) notebook shows word usage over time.
+Visualizations include a Treemap, Heatmap, and Scatterplot.